 For instance, some cannabis patients might desire a marijuana strain that has a higher ratio of CBD: THC while recreational users might want the opposite.

-In recent years, researchers have started to understand more about the connection between the cannabinoids in different strains of marijuana and the side effects experienced by consumers.
+In recent years, researchers have started to understand more about the connection between the cannabinoids in different strains of marijuana and the strain-specific effects experienced by consumers.

 High levels of CBD helps calm anxiety, for example, while a large amount of THC does the opposite and can create agitation.